-A 33% rate applies to capital gains.
+Separately, a 33% rate applies to capital gains.
 The same capital gains rates also apply to gains earned by individuals directly or through transparent entities.

-Personal income is taxed at rates of up to 55%.
+Personal income is subject to tax at rates of up to 55%.

 2. Key General Features of the Tax Regime Applicable to Incorporated Businesses